Unispac/Visual-Adversarial-Examples-Jailbreak-Large-Language-Models/README.md

 **Overview: A single visual adversarial example can jailbreak MiniGPT-4.**

-> (Note: For each instruction below, we've sampled 100 random outputs, calculating the refusal and obedience ratios via manual inspection.
-A representative, redacted output is showcased for each.)
+> Note: 1.
+For each instruction below, we've sampled 100 random outputs, calculating the refusal and obedience ratios via manual inspection.
+A representative, redacted output is showcased for each.
+2. We use ɛ = 16/255 in the following demo.

 ![](assets/human_race.png)